 The Quintillion Fiber Optic Cable System

 Quintillion’s fiber optic network has helped in this arena by providing the fastest, most reliable internet connection in the Arctic possible.
-Our system has been designated critical infrastructure by Team Telecom, the working group of representatives from the Federal Governmental Authorities charged with ensuring national security, including: the Departments of Homeland Security, Defense, Justice, State, Treasury, and Commerce, as well as United States Trade Representative, the Federal Bureau of Investigation, Department of Homeland Security, and Department of Defense.
+Our system has been designated critical infrastructure by Team Telecom, the working group of representatives from the Federal Governmental Authorities charged with ensuring national security.
+This group consists of the Departments of Homeland Security, Defense, Justice, State, Treasury, and Commerce, as well as United States Trade Representative, the Federal Bureau of Investigation, Department of Homeland Security, and Department of Defense.

 In future phases, the system will expand to other parts of the world, further supporting national security measures in the Arctic and internationally.
 The proposed system will stretch from existing fiber in the North American Arctic to Tuktoyaktuk, Canada, and Inuvik.
 From here, the system will connect to major telecommunication gateways in the US, including Seattle, Denver, Chicago, New York, and Ashburn.